-In \cite{krishnan2019optimizing}, the authors consider the joint problem of channel allocation and AP clustering in distributed \ac{MU-MIMO} for Wi-Fi networks. \ac{DRL} is considered to solve these two problems aiming to maximize user throughput performance.
-As pointed out by the authors, both issues are NP-hard, and therefore, only heuristic solutions exist in the literature.
-The proposed \ac{DRL} framework consists of an agent, implemented using a \ac{DNN}, and a distributed MIMO Wi-Fi simulator.
-Although not explicitly specified, their solution is implemented in a central controller.
-Results show that using the \ac{DRL} framework, a 20\% improvement in user throughput performance is achieved.
-Also, it is shown that the \ac{DRL} framework can attain multiple objectives, such as maximizing throughput and fairness simultaneously.
+\textcite{krishnan2019optimizing} consider the joint problem of channel allocation and AP clustering in distributed \ac{MU-MIMO} for Wi-Fi networks. \ac{DRL} solves these two problems by maximizing per-user throughput.
+Since both underlying problems are NP-hard, only heuristic solutions exist in the literature.
+The \ac{DRL} framework consists of an agent, implemented using a \ac{DNN}, and a distributed MIMO Wi-Fi simulator.
+Although not explicitly specified, the solution is implemented in a central controller.
+Results show that using the \ac{DRL} framework, a 20\% improvement in user throughput is achieved.
+Also, the \ac{DRL} framework can attain multiple objectives, such as maximizing throughput and fairness simultaneously.